KalaayPT/Profit-Taker-Guide/advanced/squad-speedruns.md

 ::::info [*__Overframe Link__*](https://overframe.gg/build/814120/wisp-prime/squad-builds-wisp-prime-roar/)

 Wisp enables the squad to run Arcane Bellicose for a free strength increase.
-Fused Reservoir speeds up the mote placement, allowing for more survivability, strength, fire rate+ attack speed, and some crowd control with shock mote.
+Fused Reservoir speeds up the mote placement, allowing for more survivability, strength, fire rate + attack speed, and some crowd control with shock mote.
 Prebuff your initial mote with Madurai Sling Strength and Molt Vigor, then place a second mote after receiving the Bellicose buff.
 A haste mote can be placed at the elevator to speed up the flight to Profit Taker.

 :::details Video demonstration (186&thinsp;mb)
 POV by UnOriginalGN